rsdoiel/antenna/retro_computing.md

 date: 2025-07-22, from: FreeDOS News

 <div class="markdown_content"><p>This was announced in 2022 but it came up again recently.
 If you use the Open Watcom compilers, you might be interested in PMODE/W v1.33, a 32-bit Protected Mode DOS extender for the Watcom C/C++ Compiler.
 PMODE/W is a DOS extender for the Watcom C/C++ package.
 It allows DOS programs to run in full 32 bit protected mode, with access to all memory available in the system.
 PMODE/W replaces DOS/4GW extender in the Watcom C/C++ package.
 This was originally released in 1997, but was released under the MIT license in 2023.
-Youc an find it at <a class="" href="https://github.com/javiergutierrezchamorro/pmodew" rel="nofollow">PMODE/W on GitHub</a></p></div>
+You can find it at the official <a class="" href="http://www.sid6581.net/pmodew/" rel="nofollow">PMODE/W website</a> by Charles Scheffold and Tomasz Pytel.
+Another developer has also made a copy at <a class="" href="https://github.com/javiergutierrezchamorro/pmodew" rel="nofollow">PMODE/W on GitHub</a></p></div>

 <br>